tomhenrich/plex/docs/index.md

 ## Get started

 1. **Accept the invitation:**
-   From the email, **create a free account** on the Plex.tv site or sign into your account if you have one.
+   From the email, **create a free account** on Plex's site or sign into your account if you have one.
 2. **Get the Plex app:**
-   Install the app on your streaming device and sign in.
+   Install the app on your streaming device(s) of choice and sign in.
 3. **Update the quality settings:** _(optional but important)_
-   In the app's Settings, look for "Quality" or "Video" and [set the quality to "Original" or "Maximum"](quality-settings.md) — otherwise you'll get low-resolution video.
+   In Settings, look for "Quality" or "Video" and [set it to "Original" or "Maximum"](quality-settings.md) — otherwise you'll get low-resolution video.
 4. **Pin my server** for quick access:
-   This is a little different on each device, but generally: open the navigation, select "More", and <a href="https://support.plex.tv/articles/customizing-the-apps/#toc-0" target="_blank">pin my libraries</a>.
+   This is a little different on each device, but basically: open the navigation, select "More", and <a href="https://support.plex.tv/articles/customizing-the-apps/#toc-0" target="_blank">pin my libraries</a>.

 That's it!
 You can start looking for something to watch.